xingshuojing/CAGT/README.md

 # Full code will be released soon!

-PyTorch implementation of paper "CAGT: Sim-to-Real Depth Completion with Interactive Embedding Aggregation and Geometry Awareness for Transparent Objects"
+PyTorch implementation of "CAGT: Sim-to-Real Depth Completion with Interactive Embedding Aggregation and Geometry Awareness for Transparent Objects"

 ## Dataset Preparation
 ### ClearGrasp Dataset